HiufaiLau/planet-green-backend/e-commerce-backend-master/README.md

 4. run `npm run dev` and make sure your app is running

-5. press `ctrl c` to terminate the server
+5. press `ctrl c` to terminate the terminal

 6. to make it easier to test at frontend, import the data from data/products.json to add the general mock product data to mongoDB,